nicolasduminil/iam/README.md

 the authorization server.
 Typically, these are classical web applications running on web or application servers.
 Public clients, on the other hand, are client-side applications that are not able to safely store credentials.
-These are typically SPAs, mobile applications or browser-based ones.
+These are typically SPAs (*Single Page Applications*), mobile applications or browser-based ones.

 Our client is also a *regular* or *interactive* one, as stated by the property `"bearerOnly": false`.
-Another classification of the OAuth 2.0 clients, based on their authentication capabilities, divides them in *regular/interactive* ones, who can initiate login flows, or *bearer only*, who can only validate tokens but cannot initiate logins.
+Another classification of the OAuth 2.0 clients, based on their authentication capabilities, divides them in:

+  - *regular/interactive* ones, who can initiate login flows;
+  - *bearer only*, who can only validate tokens but cannot initiate logins.

 In our case, given that our application is a front end and, consequently, it is interactive, the property `"bearerOnly": false` states that the application is able to login on the behalf of Keycloak users.

 The next property in the JSON definition file above is `"standardFlowEnabled"`.
-The OAuth 2.0 protocol defines so-called *grants* or *flows*.
-There are several such flows, which one called *standard flow* or *authorization code flow*.
-We'll come back later with more details concerning the OAuth 2.0 grants or flows but, for now, just notice that our client uses the *standard* or *authorization code* flow.
+This is the Keycloack specific term used to designate the `authorization code` grant type.
+We'll come back later with more details concerning this grant type.

-Another OAuth 2.0 flow is the so-called "implicit flow", now considered deprecated as not secure enough.
+Another OAuth 2.0 grant type is the so-called `implicit` one, now considered deprecated as not secure enough.
 And since it is deprecated, there is no point to explain it here, the only thing to notice is that our client disables the implicit flow by setting to `false` the property `"implicitFlowEnabled"`.

-Another grant or flow type defined by the OAuth 2.0 protocol is the so-called *direct access* or *resource owner password* one.
+We have mentioned previously the `resource owner password` grant type and we have seen how our example application is taking advanatge of it.
+Again, in Keycloak specific terms, the `resource owner password` gran type is called *direct access*.
 When enabled, this type of flow allows clients to obtain tokens directly, based on users credentials.
-These credentials are directly sent to token endpoints which directly reply with tokens, instead of authorization codes, like in the case of the *standard flow*.
+These credentials are directly sent to token endpoints which directly reply with tokens, instead of authorization codes, like in the case of the *standard flow* or `resource owner password`.
 Our client doesn't enable this flow, hence the property `"directAccessGrantsEnabled" = false`.

-A yet another grant ot flow type defined by the OAuth 2.0 protocol is the one known as *service account* or *client credentials*.
-Like the *direct access* flow, the *service account* one is able to obtain tokens directly, by providing credentials but, as opposed to it, these credentials aren't associated with an user and they rather act on the own behalf of the client itself.
+A yet another grant type defined by the OAuth 2.0 protocol, that we also have precedently examined, is the `client credentials` one, also called *service account* in Keycloak terms.
+Like the `resource owner password` grant type, this one is able to obtain tokens directly, by providing credentials but, these credentials aren't associated with an user and they rather act on the own behalf of the client itself.
 This kind of flow is generally reserved to machine-to-machine communication or for all the cases where no user interaction is involved.
 It is disabled in our case.

 The `redirectUri` defines the URI to which the Keycloak service redirects after successful authentification.
-We're using the *standard* OAuth 2.0 flow type for our `fe-client` and, hence, once successfully authenticated, the server calls the URI provided by the `redirectUri` property passing to it the authorization code.
+We're using the `authorization code` or *standard* OAuth 2.0 grant type for our `fe-acc` client and, hence, once successfully authenticated, the server calls the URI provided by the `redirectUri` property, passing to it the authorization code.

-Consequently, the application needs to provide a REST endpoint listening on the provided URI and accepting as one of the input parameters the authorization code which should be safely saved for further utilization.
+Consequently, the application needs to provide a REST endpoint listening on the provided URI and accepting, as one of the input parameters, the authorization code which should be safely saved for further utilization.
 In our case, we expose REST endpoint at http://localhost:8082/callback which performs exactly the described operations.